 Educator committees are periodically convened for the purpose of content development.
-The committees include those listed below, with the details of each committee found in chapter 4.
+The committees include those listed below, with the details of each committee found in Chapter 4.

 - National Item Review Committee: Cognia convenes a national item review committee to review the content of the items that are created.
 BIE educators comprise two seats per grade/content span for those committees. - National Bias Review Committee: Cognia convenes a national bias committee to look for bias and sensitivity concerns in the content that is created.
-BIE educators comprise two seats on that committee. - National Range Finding Review Committee: Cognia convenes a national range finding committee to review a range of student responses to open-ended field-tested items, assign score points in accordance with the item's rubric, and establish basic scoring rules and guidelines for each item.
-BIE educators comprise two seats on that committee.
+BIE educators comprise two seats on that committee. - BIE-specific Review Committee: Cognia facilitates a committee comprised only of BIE educators to review content and to look for bias and sensitivity concerns in custom BIE items that are created.
+These items focus on culturally relevant phenomena for BIE students.